JackFHession/JackFHession/README.md

 Hi!
 I'm Jack. 👋

-I'm a 19 year-old programmer - with interest in coding since 2015 and experience since 2021.
+I am a programmer - born in 2004, the naughties - with interest in coding since 2015.

 <h2> Experience </h2>